resoai/TileBoard-addon/README.md

 ## How to use

 * Make sure that you have Home Assistant 0.77 or greater installed as only new authentication system is supported from now on
 * Configure a `configFolder` path in configuration tab.
-This path should be a folder inside `config/www`.
+This path should be a folder inside of `config/`.
 * In the configurated folder add your or yours configs files.
 Feel free to add a `images` folder to add your own images.

 ## Links